 I loved The Fraud, my first book of 2024, not least because Zadie Smith has returned to writing about London rather than New York.
 Gloriously, even in this nineteenth century historical novel she manages to include the fields, farmers and ‘grassy Willesden Lane’ of Kilburn, Kensal Rise and that patch of North West London where we both grew up.
 I even loved the book itself: a signed, chunky hardback in a gorgeous cover and enigmatic black-edged pages.

 Contained within those pages is a story based on the real-life Tichborne case, a fascinating example of Victorian populism in which a working-class man, and obvious fraudster, claimed to be the long-lost heir to a wealthy family fortune.
-Despite being convicted of perjury – or, rather, thanks to coverage of the trial- he received enormous public support, symbolising the empty claims of the justice system when the interests of the rich and powerful were challenged.
+Despite being convicted of perjury – or, rather, thanks to the widespread coverage of his trial – he received enormous public support, symbolising the empty claims of the justice system when the interests of the rich and powerful were challenged.
 Of course, the central conundrum is that if he really had been the missing heir he wouldn’t have been ‘a man of the people’ at all.
 So his folk hero status actually relies on the fact that, at some level, people must know that he’s lying to them, while still acting as a tribune for public anger and disaffection.
 The political parallels for our era are obvious, but this isn’t a preachy book, just an invitation to think deeply about what it means to be a fraud.

 I also really, really enjoyed reading The Night Circus, by Erin Morgenstern, although I have no memory of how it ended up on my to-read list so I’m not sure who to thank.
-This is a dazzling fantasy about a magical travelling circus, which also serves as the stage for a sinister contest between two young magicians who have not chosen to play and do not know each other’s identity.
+This is a dazzling fantasy about a magical travelling circus, which serves as the stage for a sinister contest between two young magicians who have not chosen to play and do not know each other’s identity.
 The only thing I wasn’t totally spellbound by was the romance at the centre of the plot, but then again, perhaps a romance isn’t always supposed to make sense.
 Regardless, this is highly recommended, and images of the night circus have lingered in my brain long after reading.

 Sticking with fantasy, this year I also started NK Jemisin’s Inheritance trilogy with The Hundred Thousand Kingdoms, and my reaction was a resounding hmmmm.
 This was Jemisin’s debut novel and it very much reads like a rougher, first-draft version of her later The Broken Earth series, which I adored.
 A lot of the same ideas are there but it just coheres less well together, with certain elements – such as the love between Yeine and Nadahoth – happening too quickly.
 Yeine is meant to be investigating her mother’s murder, but the tension isn’t high enough because for most of the book she’s just waiting to die.
 With all that said, I’m still excited to keep going with the series, and perhaps my only real problem was reading Jemisin’s perfected version first.